gavanderhoorn/industrial_robot_status_controller/README.md

 $ source devel/setup.bash
 ```

 At this point the controller can be used with any `ros_control`-based stack.
-See the *Example* section below for an example controller configuration.
+See the [Example - Controller](#controller-1) section below for an example controller configuration.

 ## Usage/Integration